 Chairman St Paul’s College Board of Trustees, March 2021

-If you require any further information or assistance, please contact our Finance Manager, Katie Youngman, E: [email protected]
+If you require any further information or assistance, please contact our Finance Manager, Katie Youngman: [email protected]

 If your family is experiencing hardship, an application for financial assistance can be made with the Auckland Diocese Common Fund for Attendance Dues (note: this fund is only available for Preference Students.)
 Please click HERE to view ACFL (Auckland Common Fund Ltd) application form.

-If you are unable to afford the Attendance Dues and School Contributions, please speak with the Headmaster at the time of enrolment or contact the College to set up an appointment.
+If you are unable to afford the Attendance Dues and Financial Contributions, please speak with the Headmaster at the time of enrolment or contact the College to set up an appointment.